technicoll/workshop-3-technicoll/activities/activity-5/activity-5_start.md

 ## Expected output
 A new business rule has arrived: "During a heatwave, we are so busy that we should *not* offer drinks to non-loyalty members to speed up the queue.

 You have a test for this rule, but it's failing.
-You should do as you have been doing: fix `will_buy_drink()`.
+You should do as you have been doing: fix `should_upsell()`.
 In this case, use the *debugging process* to fix the test.
 This is the systematic identification, isolation, and correction of defects or errors in software to ensure it behaves as intended.

-By the end of this activity you will have updated the logic in `will_buy_drink()` using `print()` statements and logical reasoning to find the conflict in the rules and implement a fix that makes *all* tests (old and new) pass.
+By the end of this activity you will have updated the logic in `should_upsell()` using `print()` statements and logical reasoning to find the conflict in the rules and implement a fix that makes *all* tests (old and new) pass.

 ## Step 5 – Debugging Challenge